Indore: Rail

 The Indore Junction is an A-1 grade railway station with a revenue of more than Rs.
 500 million.
 The station comes under Ratlam Division of the Western Railways.
+It is situated between Ujjain and Dewas Junctions on the Indore-Gwalior Broad Gauge Railway Line.

 Electrification of the Indore–Dewas–Ujjain was completed in June 2012.
 Ratlam–Indore broad gauge conversion was completed in September 2014.
 Indore–Mhow section was upgraded to broad gauge in 2016 and electrified in 2017.

 The city of Indore has eight railway stations in addition to the main Indore Junction:

 Road

 Indore is connected to other parts of India through National and State highways.
+The nearest cities to Indore by road are Dewas (around 35 km), Shajapur (100 km), Ujjain (around 57 km) and Bhopal (around 200 km).

 The National Highways passing through the city are: